 Selecting high-quality cuts of meat is the best way to ensure you have a delicious entrée to serve your family and guests the next time you’re together enjoying the view from your vinyl roof deck.
-Primarily, you want lean cuts and excess fat removed (which will also help reduce flare-ups).
+Primarily, you want lean cuts and excess fat removed (which will also help to reduce flare-ups).
 Here are some suggestions for good barbecue beef cuts:

 - Rib Eye: A luxurious cut, tender, good flavor.

 - Hanger (Butcher’s Tenderloin): Good flavor, tender, and affordable.

 - Flatiron: A chef’s favorite, tender with an earthy flavor.

 - Skirt: Affordable and flavorful.
 Slice against the grain.

 - Porterhouse: A combination of filet and New York strip.

 A great marinade goes a long way towards making a memorable meal.
 Besides adding flavor, most marinades help to tenderize the meat (important for the tougher cuts).
 Marinades need 20 minutes to 2 hours to get the job done, so keep this in mind when you are preparing for a barbecue feast.
 Be cautious using untested marinades overnight as they can cause over-softening or create an unappealing texture.

 1⁄4 cup soy sauce

 2 tablespoons Worcestershire sauce